Samcoderg78/trashnet-ai/README.md

-# ♻️ AI Waste Classifier with Vertex A
+# ♻️ AI Waste Classifier with Vertex AI

 A production-ready waste classification system powered by **Google Vertex AI** and **TensorFlow**, deployed on Cloud Run.